-Common use of theatres for both elective overnight and day case operations can lead to highly misleading averages.
+Common use of theatres for both elective overnight and daycase operations can lead to highly misleading averages.
 Figure Two gives a useful illustration for a Gynaecology unit where the annual average throughput is 15.5 patients per day.
-This is around half the required maximum throughput required on those days when theatre capacity is directed exclusively to day case work.
-Clearly a common pool of beds, used in a flexible way, is required to cope with the natural peaks and troughs in demand imposed by structural constraints (in this case theatre capacity as a rate-limiting step).
+This is around half the required maximum throughput required on those days when theatre capacity is directed exclusively to daycase work.
+Clearly a common pool of beds (used in a flexible way) are required to cope with the natural peaks and troughs in demand imposed by structural constraints (in this case theatre capacity as a rate-limiting step).